The full history of yoga is fairly unclear, despite many curious researchers digging deep to further piece together the jigsaw.

 History of yoga – earliest recordings

-Historians believe yoga practice to be more than 5,000 years old, but it could date as far back as 10,000 years, experts say.
+Historians believe yoga practice to be more than 5,000 years old.
+However, it could date as far back as 10,000 years, experts say.

 The Rigveda, was an ancient, sacred text used by the Vedic priests.
 It contains songs, chants, scripts, rituals and mantras.
 Here, the word “yoga” was mentioned for the first time in recorded history.